 Here you can also import media via the Instant Cutter which is a tool for loading footage and as it suggests whilst offering the ability to instantly isolate segments of that footage and render immediately to new files.

 This is a very efficient way to pre-process your footage before it reaches the library and can save a bunch of time with footage you know needs to be trimmed or cut before you are going to use it.

 2. The preview window where you can play back individual clips, a section of a project or a complete project prior to exporting.

 3. The timeline where you can add, arrange and individually edit all your video clips, audio files and image files.

 Editing is a simple drag and drop process to add things to the timeline with the timeline itself running on a “magnetic” system which causes assets to automatically stay together.

 This is where you can add transitions, filters, special effects and engage in other editing actions and is really where you would be doing the bulk of your work.

 There are 100 tracks available to be used for video, audio or images and it is here that you can access some of the more advanced tools on offer.

 You really only have to look at the buttons to understand what it is for and that intuitive nature carries on throughout the entire program.

-You can cut in the middle of a file by placing the play head at that point and (obviously!) clicking the little scissors icon.
+Simply cut in the middle of a file by placing the play head at that point and (obviously!) clicking the little scissors icon.